fdb/slarg-website/events/2023-10-19-rehearsal-for-future-conversations.md

 11: 30     Maggessi/Morusiewicz: **Wormholes**

-In the lecture performance Vienna-based duo of researching artists Maggessi/Morusiewicz introduces their concept and work series “Wormholes” and invite the audience into a polyvocal portal of affect, cruising through sci-fi films, pre-AIDS gay-art porn films, and women’s cinema archives.”
+Maggessi/Morusiewicz, a Vienna-based duo of researching artists, present their practice that currently revolves around two simultaneously-running keywords: “wormholes” and “archives.”
+The artists will invite the audience to step into a polyvocal portal of affect, cruising through clusters of film-based references to sci-fi, pre-AIDS gay-art porn, and women’s cinema archives.

 12:00      Mona Hedayati: **Human vs. Machine Logic: Constructing Affectivity beyond Voice**